-Other intangibles are amortised using the straight-line method over the useful life of the asset, which is estimated to be 10 years for customer relationships - PCCR, 14 years for core deposit intangible - CDI and 5 years for brand.
+Other intangibles are amortised using the straight-line method over the useful life of the asset, which is estimated to be 10 years for Purchased Credit Cards Relationships ("PCCR"), 14 years for Core Deposit Intangible ("CDI"), 5 years for brand and 11-12 years for Capital Markets ("CM"), Customer Relationships.
 If an indication of impairment arises, the recoverable amount is estimated, and an impairment loss is recognised if the recoverable amount is lower than the carrying amount.